cid-harvard/atlas-playbooks/README.md

 atlas-playbooks
 ===============

+Ansible playbooks and Vagrantfile for the Atlas of Economic Complexity.

 Setting Up a Development Environment
 ------------------------------------

-Ansible playbooks and Vagrantfile for the Atlas of Economic Complexity.

-To install a dev environment from scratch:
+To easily install a dev environment from scratch:
 - Get Virtualbox: https://www.virtualbox.org/wiki/Downloads
 - Get Vagrant: http://www.vagrantup.com/downloads.html
 - Install ansible globally with `sudo pip install ansible` (or use easy_install instead of pip).
+- Double check that the installs worked by running `ansible` and `vagrant` in the command line.
 - Run `git clone https://github.com/makmanalp/atlas-playbooks && cd atlas-playbooks && vagrant up`
 - Sit back and wait till all the stuff downloads.
 It'll download a 350mb VM image, around that much more for all the required python and ubuntu packages.
+  Should take around 10 minutes.

 Usage Info
 ---------